 You can “rethink overpopulation” until the cows come home, but until you recognize that abortion and contraception are the problem (and, indeed, that there is no such thing as overpopulation — as Blessed Mother Teresa once said, “How can you say there are too many children?
 That’s like saying there are too many flowers”), you’re wasting your time.

 This entry is filed under Contraception, Culture Wars, Law & Politics, Overpopulation Myth, Planned Parenthood.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.